AdobeDocs/journey-optimizer.en/help/using/web/web-non-visual-editor.md

     You can also switch to the web designer if desired.
 All your modifications will be preserved.

-1. You can enable click tracking, and define the actions to track from the second icon on the left rail, as shown below:
+1. The web designer allows you to select any element of your website and track the clicks on that element.
+You can enable click tracking, and define the actions to track from the second icon on the left rail, as shown below:

     ![](assets/web-campaign-click.png)

     Click the **Add Component** button to select a new action to track.
+Learn more about click tracking usage in [this section](monitor-web-experiences.md#use-click-tracking).